 NetSpot Free: The free edition of NetSpot is most beneficial to primary home users.
 It proceeds with a few limitations that restrict your ability to create visual maps of the wireless network and helps you better improve the coverage and connectivity of your wireless home or work network and helps you better improve the coverage and connectivity of your wireless home or work network.

 NetSpot Home: The ideal plan for every homeowner to purchase, including a full-fledged Discovery mode, makes this special edition a preferred choice.
-The plan comes with advanced features such as Smart AP detection and passive Wi-Fi surveys and would run you just $68 for a lifetime purchase of the app.
+The plan comes with advanced features such as Smart AP detection and passive Wi-Fi surveys and would run you just $49 for a lifetime purchase of the app.
+The home edition is also available in Setapp, which offers a subscription to some of the best Mac apps available.

 NetSpot: Is it for you?